BanementI/ss13-vox/README.md

 ### How2dockerhalpme
 1. Install docker via your package manager
 2. Ensure the docker service is running
-3. Run this: `sudo docker run -it --name debian-trixie debian:trixie"
+3. Run this: `sudo docker run -it --name debian-trixie debian:trixie`
 4. Wowie you're now in the docker container!
 Do `apt update` and then `apt install git`.
 5. Carry on as usual.
 How do you get back into it when you exit?
 I dunno.